 Based on a survey conducted by ui42 on a representative sample of 80 e-shops – from small local retailers to large e-shops with million-dollar turnovers – it is clear that AI assistants are beginning to play a more significant role as a source of visits, and thus in acquiring customers.

-The extreme growth in the share of visits from AI assistants that we saw in July hit an overall and widespread stagnation in visits in the e-commerce segment in August.
-Most segments in e-commerce recorded a decline not only in visits but also in turnover in August.
+The extreme growth in the share of traffic from AI assistants that we saw in July hit a general and widespread stagnation in traffic in the e-commerce segment in August.
+Most segments in e-commerce in August recorded a decline not only in traffic but also in revenue.
 This decline did not spare AI assistants, which in August accounted for only 0.22%,

-and the share of AI assistants in turnover was only 0.18%.
+and the share of AI assistants in revenue was only 0.18%.

 - We compile the analysis every month based on data in GA4